 To understand what happens, we have to take a closer look at hemoglobin.
 In normal circumstances, old red blood cells get recycled and make way to new healthy ones.
 A red blood cell lasts about four months, after which it is eliminated by the body, and the hemoglobin in it is broken down into various components, some of which are recycled (like iron) and some of which are eliminated through the intestines and kidneys (like bilirubin).

-: Hemoglobin is taken up by macrophages (a kind of white blood cells) and are first broken down into biliverdin
+Then, it’s green: Hemoglobin is taken up by macrophages (a kind of white blood cells) and are first broken down into biliverdin, which is green.

 These changes in color can occur simultaneously in a bruise: One part would be at the yellow stage while other parts are still at the purple stage.